 I’d done foam sculpting before with some tombstones and had good success with foam board.
 This project, however, was going to require a wooden frame as a skeleton (as it were).
 Having no plans to work from I set out to construct this box.

-The box is cut in half twice: once to form a top & bottom – the top is where the fog machines, electronics and ice sit.
+The box is cut in half twice: longways, to form a top & bottom – the top is where the fog machines, electronics and ice sit.
 The bottom allows the fog to emanate from all sides at once.
 The top section is also cut in half to separate the ice from the electronics.
 Sorry, I don’t have the foggers in the photo below.

 The internal wall is just a piece of super dense foam I got in some packaging.
 It’s much harder than your typical styrofoam (not sure why & I don’t remember where I got it).
 Cut to allow 3 inch PVC All-Hub Double Sanitary Tee joint.
-Three foggers on the left pump into the iced chamber on the right.
+Three foggers on the left alternately pump into the iced chamber on the right.

-In order to let the fog escape, the bottom had to sit 3 inches off the ground in order to let out the fog from the bottom.
+The crypt had to sit 3 inches off the ground in order to let out the fog from the bottom.
 I probably should have built that into the framework but since I didn’t know how tall it needed to be, I added the feet later.

 Now it was time to decorate it.
 I found three skulls for $10 each and cut the back half of the skull off so they could be mounted flat.
 The arches are pipe insulation split lengthwise (like a hot dog bun).
 It was trickier than I thought to get the three arches to have the same curve to them.
 I had to redo the middle one a few times.